Sye (2005 film)

 Sye is a 2005 Indian Kannada-language action film directed by Arun Prasad P.A. featuring Sudeep and Kanika in the lead roles.
 The film features background score and soundtrack composed by Gurukiran and lyrics by Kaviraj and V. Manohar.
 The film was released on 1 July 2005.
-This film is remake of Tamil movie Dhill.
+This film is remake of Tamil film Dhill.
 The film was a commercial failure.

 Plot

 Chakri (Sudeep) harbors a strong ambition to become a police officer and even prepares for the entrance test in earnestness.
 He has a strong family bond and is ably encouraged by all the family members who want him to be a police official.
 Chakri falls in love with Kannika who also becomes close to his family members and friends.
 The right chord of harmony in Chakri's family is threatened when a highly corrupt and cruel police officer Mosale combats and provokes him.
 Chakri faces his first test when he has to deal with Mosale who wants to trouble him as much as possible.

 Finally Chakri combats Mosale and even disfigures his face.
 Mosale wants to take revenge on Chakri and works out plans to see that he does not come out successful in the police entrance examinations.
 How Chakri comes out of the web created by Mosale and how he finally gets the job forms the rest of the story.